 Our Top Ideas for Campaigns that Convert

-Explore our ideas and ad designs to increase clicks on your Facebook ads and eventually your conversion rates.
-Check out our downloadable templates of effective ad designs that you can edit to fit with your individual business goals.
+Explore our ideas and ad design to increase clicks on your Facebook ads and eventually your conversion rates.
+Check out our downloadable templates of effective ad design that you can edit to fit with your individual business goals.

 1. Use Instant Form to Grow Your Newsletter List

 To find new leads and grow your list of subscribers, choose the instant form question format as a lead form when creating your ad.
 This way, you can create a quick and easy way for your target audience to fill out a pre-populated form directly on Facebook.

 With a few clicks, users can opt-in for your newsletter and their data is automatically transferred from Facebook to your CRM.
 Make sure you create an incentive to optimize your ad for high conversions.
 Your incentive could be a discount subscribers get when they sign up.

 This should be easy to spot on your visuals.
 Use all caps or bold font styles to make a discount stand out.
 In our downloadable template, the all-caps heading and bolded “newsletter” catch the eyes of users first and lead them to read more.
 This is the magic of headlines.
 Aim to keep your heading short and focused.

 Particularly for ads, design your headline to not be longer than five words and hone in on your unique value proposition.
 If there’s anything else your target audience needs to know, include the remaining information in the text for your post or the link description.

 2. Offer Free Content to Entice Your Audience